exiang/open_hub_wiki/Modules-Architecture.md

 ## Introduction
 A OpenHub module consists of a main PHP file with as many other PHP files as needed, as well as the necessary assets (images, JavaScript, CSS, etc.) to display the module’s interface, whether to the user (on the front office) or to the provider (on the back office).

-Any OpenHub module, once installed on an online system, can interact with one or more “hooks”.
+Any OpenHub module, once installed on an online system, can interact with one or more "hooks".
 Hooks enable you to hook/attach your code to the current View at the time of the code parsing (i.e., when displaying the an organization etc).
 Specifically, a hook is a shortcut to the various methods available from the Module object, as assigned to that hook.

+As a module developer, you make changes within the context of module.
+You must not modify the core files.

 ## Modules’ operating principles
 Modules are the ideal way to let your talent and imagination as a developer express themselves, as the creative possibilities are many and you can do pretty much anything with OpenHub’s module API.